jae686/srl-tutorials/01_hello_world/01_hello_world.md

 ## Sumary

 On this short tutorial you learned that :
 - To start using the library its recomended that you copy a sample program in the `samples` folder into the `Projects` folder, and modify and add from there.
-This ensures the aid scripts and makefile are already in place.
+This ensures the helper scripts and makefile are already in place.
 - Every SRL project must:
   - Include `srl.hpp` header
   - Initialize the SRL library before using any `SRL` function